-You can create a dac~ object that uses one or more audio output channel numbers between 1 and 512.
-These numbers refer to logical channels and can be dynamically reassigned to physical device channels of a particular driver using either the Audio Status window, its I/O Mappings subwindow, or an adstatus object with an output keyword argument.Arguments, If the computer's built-in audio hardware is being used, there will be two input channels available.
+You can create a dac~ object with one or more logical channel numbers between 1 and 1024.
+Logical channels are assigned to audio device channels using either the Audio Status window, its I/O Mappings subwindow, or an adstatus object (with keyword ).
+If the computer's built-in audio hardware is being used, there will be two output channels available.
 Other audio drivers and/or devices may have more than two channels.
 If no argument is typed in, dac~ will have two inlets, for input channels 1 and 2.

-If a symbol is provided as the first argument to a dac~ object, then it will get an independent control section in the Max mixer.
-If two dac~ instances in a patcher hierarchy have the same name they will be on the same "bus" and share controls.
+If a symbol is provided as the first argument to a dac~ object, its output will be sent to the Max mixer.
+If dac~ instances in a patcher hierarchy share the same name they will use the same mixer output.

 Common Box Attributes

 Sets the text that will be displayed in the Clue window when the user moves the mouse over the object.

 Adds or removes the object from the patcher's background layer.adds the object to the background layer, removes it.
 Objects in the background layer are shown behind all objects in the default foreground layer.

 color [4 floats]